 The U.S. President (Estevez) calls on Machete (Trejo) to bring down a revolutionary who’s planning to launch a missile aimed straight for Washington, D.C.
-In doing so, Machete stumbles onto a conspiracy to bring about the destruction of the world through nuclear riots.
+In doing so, Machete stumbles onto a conspiracy to bring about the destruction of the world through all-out nuclear riots.
 And the man responsible is billionaire arms dealer, Luther Voz (Gibson).

 Machete Kills is the sequel to Machete, an expansion of a fake trailer released during Rodriguez and Quentin Tarantino’s joint venture Grindhouse.
 Over-the-top violence and a ridiculous plot set Machete apart from every other action film that came before it.
 At the same time an homage to B movies, it wasn’t afraid to also poke fun at them.
 However, unlike it’s predecessor, Kills just pokes fun at itself.